-The species Agrobacterium tumefaciens is a Gram-negative, non-spore forming, rod-shaped bacterium commonly found in the soil.
+The species A. tumefaciens is a Gram-negative, non-spore forming, rodshaped bacterium commonly found in the soil.
 It is closely related to other soil bacteria involved in nitrogen fixation by certain plants.

 Agrobacterium naturally contains a plasmid (the Ti plasmid) with the ability to enter plant cells and insert a portion of its genome into plant chromosomes.
-Normally therefore, Agrobacterium is a plant pathogen causing root deformation mainly with sugar beets, pome fruit and viniculture crops.
+Normally therefore, Agrobacterium is a plant pathogen causing crown gall disease of a wide range of dicotyledonous (broad-leaved) plants, especially with sugar beets, pome fruit and viniculture crops.
 However, adaptation of this natural process has now resulted in the ability to transform a broad range of plant species without causing adverse effects in the host plant.
 A. tumefaciens has no known pathogenicity to humans.